Note: this information does not apply to programs run through the Intercultural Immersions Office

 Should I book airfare?

-The CIE strongly encourages students to NOT book airfare until the CIE has made decisions as to whether or not programs will run.
-Any costs associated with booking are the student's responsibility.
+No. You should not book your flights until UWEC has made a decision as to whether or not programs will run.
+Any costs associated with flights, including original booking fees, change and cancellation fees, are your responsibility.

 I'm planning to study abroad in Fall 2021 - should I apply for UWEC on-campus housing in case my program is cancelled?